edgeless-project/edgeless/examples/README.md

 - `ping_pong_cast`: same as above, but uses CAST instead of CALL events
 - `redis`: shows how to use a resource that updates values on a Redis server
 - `simple_workflow_http`: shows function chaining with external HTTP source/sink
+- `tutorial-01`: shows how to create a DAG of functions/resources

 Before running the examples you must build the system, see [building instructions](../BUILDING.md).